-Part Comments Fuel Filters Evolution Aircraft supplied Gascolator filter K&N air filters are used.
-They can be cleaned following K&N air filter of guidelines but if appropriate, they can als replaced with new ones and old ones disp Tires Aero Classic should be disposed properly according to local laws.
+Part Comments Fuel Filters Evolution Aircraft supplied Gascolator filter Air Filters K&N air filters are used.
+They can be cleaned following K&N air filter cleaning guidelines but if appropriate, they can also be replaced with new ones and old ones disposed.
+Tires Aero Classic should be disposed properly according to local laws.
 Oil Filters Oil filters should be properly disposed along with the oil at each oil change.
-Fuel sight gauge clear line Tygothane fuel line replacement one should be properly disposed.
+Fuel sight gauge clear line Tygothane fuel line replacement one show properly disposed.
 Fuel Line When fuel line has to be replaced, the old one should be properly disposed.
 Battery When the Earth X Lithium Iron Phosphate battery is to be replaced, the old battery should be properly recycled according to local laws.